martygrant/uwsgamedevbot/README.md

 * !math - Math operations.
 * !quote - Quote users in the channel, picks a random message they have sent.
 * Post an "Unlimited Power" Palaptine meme when anyone mentions the word "power" - currently disabled.
+* !weather - current weather conditions for a specified location.
+* !forecast - 5 day weather forecast for a specified location.

 ## Changelog
 * 0.2 - in development.